Mathematical foundations of quantum information: Measurement and foundations: Interpretation of quantum theory

 Let $V$ be the universe of ZFC set theory.
 For any $a\in V$, the $\cQ$-valued set $\check{a}$ is defined by $\dom(\check{a})=\{\check{x}|\ x\in a\}$ and $\check{a}(\check{x})=1$ for all $x\in a$.
 The correspondence $a\mapsto\check{a}$ embeds the universe $V$ into the $\cQ$-valued universe $V^{(\cQ)}$.
 Then, the relation between sets $a,b$ is equivalent to the relation between $\cQ$-valued sets $\check{a},\check{b}$; namely, $a\in b$，$a\not\in b$，$a=b$，$a\not=b$ are equivalent to $\val{\check{a}\in\check{ b}}=1$， $\val{\check{a}\in\check{ b}}=0$，$\val{\check{a}=\check{b}}=1$， $\val{\check{a}=\check{b}}=0$, respectively.

 It is an important problem to investigate what statements hold in the $\cQ$-valued universe.
-If $\cQ$ is a complete Boolean algebra $\cB$, it is well-known that the following transfer principle holds: for any formula $\ph(x_1,\ldots,x_n)$ provable in ZFC, we have
+If $\cQ$ is a complete Boolean algebra $\cB$, it is well known that the following transfer principle holds: for any formula $\ph(x_1,\ldots,x_n)$ provable in ZFC, we have

 for every $u_1,\ldots,u_n\in \VB$.
 If $\cQ$ is not distributive, the above transfer principle does not hold in general.
-For instance, the transitivity of equality nor the substitution law for equality do not hold.
+For instance, neither the transitivity of equality nor the substitution law for equality hold.
 However, we can see that the $\cQ$-valued universe has a rich structure, since it includes many Boolean-valued universes as subuniverses.